christsven/H.E.A.T/ruleset/H.E.A.T.md

 Landing and starting do not require a full round as a helicopter, and can just move from the operators position to any other height.
-A UAV counts as grounded if it ends the turn within 1" of the DOT or on the ground.
+A UAV counts as grounded if it ends the turn within 1" of the team or on the ground.

 ##### Fixed wing designs